-If you are vegetarian you may not quite starve but if you are vegan I suggest you just stick to drinking champagne, well no it’s not quite that bad, if you speak French try the VegoResto list but if not try the HappyCow list which has a comprehensive list.
+If you are vegetarian you may not quite starve but if you are vegan I suggest you just stick to drinking champagne, well no it’s not quite that bad, if you speak French try the VegoResto list but if not try the HappyCow list which is comprehensive but mainly cake shops.

 However, the French really don’t understand why one might choose not to eat Ev-e-ry-thing.
 Gluten free people will find it easy to eat if you stick to smaller restaurants where the person in the kitchen has actually made everything and not bought it in from Picard (a frozen food shop).
 Look for a funny house shaped sign against items on the menu or blackboard which means it’s ‘homemade’.